gbv/validation-api-demo/README.md

 > Demo of a simple Web API to validate data against predefined criteria

 This web service implements a **[Data Validation API](#API)** being specified as part of project AQinDA.
-The API helps allows to check data against defined application profiles and to integrate such checks into data processing workflows.
-The API is not meant to define quality criteria of application profiles.
+The API helps allows to check data against application profiles and to integrate such checks into data processing workflows.
+The API is not meant to define quality criteria of application profiles but to execute defined criteria.

 ## Table of Contents